zS1L3NT/zS1L3NT/README.md

 ## 👋 Introduction

 Hello!
 I am Zechariah Tan of Temasek Polytechnic Singapore.
 I build websites and bots for myself and friends for fun, but hope to make a living through it.
 I was 13 years old, 2017, when I first saw my friend show me this cool "trick" of Inspect Element on websites.
 I was amazed at how complex the HTML code of the website was, which inspired me to learn how to build my own websites.
 I started off learning HTML, CSS and JS but dropped it because I had low motivation to continue.
 In January 2020, I went to the Polytechnic open houses in Singapore to take a look at the courses available.
 It was then that my interest in Programming was sparked again.
-From then till today, I have been pursuing my passion for programming
+From then till today, I have been pursuing my passion for programming.

+I have a public Notion board which displays all my GitHub repositories.
+I use this to keep my repositories consistent through the many changes I make to my GitHub profile.
+This Notion board can be accessed [from this link](https://zs1l3nt.notion.site/8ebb45edc82e4a6fafa3046a59fce9c2?v=c19a65a264514e6682c4736c5850a786).
+I wrote a [NodeJS syncing server](https://github.com/zS1L3NT/ts-github-notion-sync) to sync my GitHub repositories' data to this Notion board.

+In my more recent projects, I use emojis to decorate my commit messages.
+I am using [this GitHub Gist](https://gist.github.com/parmentf/035de27d6ed1dce0b36a) to decide what emoji to use for each commit message.

 ## 💻 What I'm working on **right now**